-At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate Accumulated Calibrated Net Revenue for Transmission (Transmission ACNR) for the fiscal year preceding the applicable year.
-If Transmission ACNR is less than the Transmission CRAC Threshold for that applicable year by at least \$5 million, the Transmission CRAC will trigger, and a rate increase will go into effect for the period of December 1 through September 30 of the applicable year.
+At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate financial reserves available for risk that are attributed to Transmission Services (Transmission RFR) as of the end of the fiscal year preceding the applicable year.
+Based on the calculations below, a Transmission CRAC may trigger, resulting in a rate increase that will go into effect for the period of December 1 through September 30 of the applicable year.